Yoav666s/dnd-wiki/collections/_classes/nornfeld/magician/escapologist.md

 ---

 #
-Starting at 3rd level, you have advantage on Strength (Athletics) or Dexterity (Acrobatics) checks you make to escape grapples.
+Starting at 3rd level, you have advantage on Strength (Athletics) and Dexterity (Acrobatics) checks you make to end the grappled condition on yourself.
+Additionally, when you are restrained,